-Unlike choosing MacOS, Windows, or Chrome OS, where your choices are mutually exclusive, switching between web browsers isn’t quite so jarring.
+Unlike choosing MacOS, Windows, or Chrome OS, where choices are mutually exclusive, switching between web browsers isn’t quite so jarring.
 You can download any one of the current major browsers in the same amount of time used to read this paragraph.
-But which is the best?
+But which is best?
 Which is the safest and most private?

 The best web browsers at a glance